 Const Enums

-Since they do no have runtime representation, you cannot use computed memeber
+Since they do not have runtime representation, you cannot use computed members.

-The Typescript performs a loose type checking when number members are involved.
-For example the someFn
+The Typescript performs a loose type checking when the number of members is involved.
+In the following example, someFn

 enums